kacper-szewczyk/vector-another-day/pages/mission.md

 # Mission

 <div v-click>
-Wykonać projekt
+Create a project!
 </div>

 <div v-click="2">
-- Aplikacja webowa
+- Web application
 </div>

 <div v-click="3">
-- Zawiera bazę danych
+- With a database
 </div>

 <div v-click="4">
-- Działa szybko
+- Works fast
 </div>

 <div v-click="5">
-Czyli jak każda inna aplikacja webowa...
+So as any other web application...
 </div>